Erie SeaWolves vs. Richmond Flying Squirrels - Game Notes

 - Isaac Paredes set the franchise record for most consecutive multi-hit games (7) from July 27 - August 3

-- Jose Azocar leads the EL with 135 hits and is tied for third in the league with a .285 batting average.
+- Jose Azocar leads the EL with 136 hits and is third in the league with a .284 batting average.
 Azocar leads the SeaWolves with 39 multi-hit games.

-- Isaac Paredes is second in the league with 129 hits and is tied for third in the league with a .285 batting average.
+- Isaac Paredes is second in the league with 129 hits and fourth in the league with a .283 batting average.

-- The SeaWolves pitching staff is second in the league with a 3.26 team ERA while the Squirrels rank sixth (3.64 ERA).
+- The SeaWolves pitching staff is second in the league with a 3.29 team ERA while the Squirrels is tied for sixth (3.65 ERA).

 - The SeaWolves are tied for the league lead with a .982 fielding pct.
 Richmond is last with a .973 fielding pct.